threewholefish/game-rules/README.md

 ### Uno
 Improved rules for Uno which are objectively superior
 ### Unopoly
 A version of Monopoly played using UNO cards as dice and other events.
-Far superior to original Monopoly, in that it is even more random and chaotic, thus redirecting all potential hatred of other players onto the game itself.
+Far superior to original Monopoly, in that it is even more random and chaotic, thus redirecting all potential hatred of other players onto the game itself
+### UnoGoRummy
+An amalgamation of Uno, Go Fish and (gin) Rummy